twcook/AxiusMEM/README.md

 ## Automatic Retry Policy

-AxiusMEM automatically retries triplestore and network operations to improve reliability in the face of transient errors.
+AxiusMEM™ automatically retries triplestore and network operations to improve reliability in the face of transient errors.

 - **What is retried:**
   - All network/triplestore operations (SPARQL queries, updates, transactions, named graph ops) in supported adapters (GraphDB, Jena, etc.)